cypress-io/cypress/docs/source/guides/references/roadmap.md

 # 0.20.0 (Upcoming)

+**Summary:**

+- `0.20.0` is our biggest technical release ever.
+It accounts for more than 2000 commits.
+It's full of breaking changes we wanted to land prior to having our public `1.0.0` release.
+- Cypress is now a real npm module.
+There is no more need for `cypress-cli`, and instead you will just `npm install cypress --save-dev`.
+All the same CLI based commands are the same.
+The GUI has been updated to account for running Cypress as a globally installed single application, and also as a `node_module` dependency.
+- We rewrote the entire driver (we've all been there) and converted all 2500+ tests to be run within Cypress itself.

 **Breaking Changes:**

 - [x] We've removed the undocumented `cy.chain()` command.
 You should be able to safely remove this from your code.
 Fixes {% issue 456 %}.